 People and Culture of Guinea

-Guinea is a multi-ethnic country consisting of 24 ethnicities, to be exact.
-Out of them, Fulani, Malinké, and Soussou communities dominate the population.
+Guinea is a multi-ethnic country consisting of 24 ethnicities.
+Out of them, Fulani, Malinké and Soussou communities dominate the population.
 They make up nearly 80% of the population, while the rest consists of small indigenous groups.
 When it comes to composition by religion, 85% of people are Muslims.
 The rest consists of Christians, animists, and other groups.

 Although the majority adheres to Islamic beliefs and practices, there are distinct differences between customs, cultural activities, and traditions between different ethnic communities within the country.
 Guinean culture also gives a lot of priority to folk music and use different instruments in their local celebrations.